quasarframework/quasar/docs/src/pages/app-extensions/introduction.md

 4. Create and share a custom component
 5. Create and share added features to the framework or other applications
 6. Build, launch and control an API server
-7. Hook, combine and extend quasar core components
+7. Hook, combine and extend Quasar core components
 8. Modify code based on dynamically changing values that sit outside of the Quasar environment
 9. Create and manage abstractions of platform specific interfaces
 10. ... and a whole lot more

+App Extensions **replace the need to create custom starter kits**.
+Anything you add on top of the official starter kit can come in the form of an App Extension.
+This also eliminates maintenance overhead of keeping unofficial starter kits up to date with the official one and so we can ensure that every developer will always get the latest and greatest Quasar specs out of the box.

+## App Extension ext-id
+All App Extensions must prefix their name with `quasar-app-extension-`.
+Everything that follows after this prefix is considered to be the short alias of it.
+We call this the `ext-id` throughout the documentation.

+Example:
+* ext-id for `quasar-app-extension-awesomeness` is `awesomeness`
+* ext-id for `@some-npm-org/quasar-app-extension-awesomeness` is `@some-npm-org/awesomeness`

+One of the benefits of this naming scheme is that it makes Quasar App Extensions discoverability easy while searching for their npm packages: [App Extension - Discover](/app-extensions/discover).

 ## Anatomy of App Extensions
-App Extensions are installed, executed and can be uninstalled.
+App Extensions can be installed, executed and also uninstalled.
 The following guide discusses this in an abstract way.
 For details about individual extensions and how to work with them, please consult their respective repositories.

 ### Installing an App Extension
 ```